grammyjs/website/site/docs/plugins/inline-queries.md

 > Revisit the Inline mode section in the [Telegram Bot Features](https://core.telegram.org/bots/features#inline-requests) written by the Telegram team.
 > Further resources are their [detailed description](https://core.telegram.org/bots/inline) of inline bots, as well as the [original blog post](https://telegram.org/blog/inline-bots) announcing the feature, and the Inline mode section in the [Telegram Bot API Reference](https://core.telegram.org/bots/api#inline-mode).
-> They are all worth a read before implementing inline queries for your bot.
+> They are all worth a read before implementing inline queries for your bot, as inline queries are a little advanced.
+> If you do not feel like reading all of that, then rest assured that this page will walk you through every step.

 ## Enabling Inline Mode